 Are you insured?

-Yes, we maintain Public Liability Insurance for the site and insurance to cover any damage we cause whilst moving or towing the vehicles in and out of the building.
+Yes, we maintain Public Liability Insurance for the site.
 Other risks, such as fire, theft, flood and so on must be covered by your own caravan insurance.
 We require all items stored to be insured, and we request evidence of that insurance each year when we renew your storage with us.
 We do not accept uninsured items, even older caravan of low replacement value must be insured.